 After grand jury cases are presented, the staff prepares the indictments and appropriate notices.
 Indicted files are then sent to the Trial Section for further activity.
 No-billed files are sent to the records section for closing, and remanded files are prepared for referral to Municipal Court.
 Indictment information is prepared for media release.

 The Grand Jury Unit is also responsible for handling indictments against fugitives or other inactive cases that are to be dismissed.
-In addition, staff members are often responsible for other matters beyond the six grand jury stages, including Bails, Pre-indictment pleas, clinic-in-law intern students and teaching at the police academy.
+In addition, staff members are often responsible for other matters beyond the six grand jury stages, including Bail Reform hearings, Pre-indictment pleas, clinic-in-law intern students and teaching at the police academy.

 Grand Jury Chief